-Description: In writing a record to the object output file or the listing output file, an error was detected by the file system.
-This message may also indicate that a device problem exists or that the storage space on a device has been filled.
+The file system detected an error in writing a record to the object output file or the listing output file.
+This message can also indicate that a device problem exists or the device is full.

-Suggested User Response: Insure that there is sufficient space on the output media; that the output media is online and ready; and that the device is not write locked.
+Ensure that there is enough space on the output media, the output media is on line and ready, and the device is not write-locked.